 Top Tech Skills

-Most tech positions require detail-oriented, logical thinking, good personal, organizational skills, the ability to work well on a team and communicate well, and a passion for learning.
+Most tech positions require detail-orientation, logical thinking, good interpersonal and organizational skills, the ability to work well on a team and communicate well, and a passion for learning.
 The field is always changing, and if you do not love to learn, you will not be able to keep up.

 Within the tech field, there are many different sub-fields with slightly different required skill sets.
 For example, which programming languages you will need will vary.
 Different soft skills or non-tech skills may also be required.

 Programming and Application Development

 Programmers not only develop new software.
 They also customize the off-the-shelf code and maintain and update existing systems.
 Knowing the right programming languages and having the communication skills to understand exactly what the software needs to be able to do are critical.
 This skill-set is very much in demand and salaries are high and extremely competitive.